aliasgar1978/nettoolkit/docs/u_doc/addressing/addressing.rst

 	>>> from nettoolkit.addressing import *

-* There are few addressing functions - which can be used after creating IPv4 or IPv6 Object.
-These are described in following two pages.
 * There are few addressing functions - which can be used without creating IPv4 or IPv6 Object.
 These are  desscribed as below.